-By the second trimester, most women find that morning sickness tapers off or stops completely.
+Thankfully, the list of second trimester symptoms generally doesn't include morning sickness.
+Most women find that it tapers off or stops completely.
 If you're still feeling queasy, talk to your doctor about increasing your intake of vitamin B6, which has been shown to settle the stomach.
-Around this time you'll start to experience another discomfort in the tummy: abdominal aches, which are a result of your growing uterus and the stretch of the surrounding ligaments.
+Around this time, you'll start to experience a new discomfort in the tummy: abdominal aches, a result of your growing uterus and the stretching of the surrounding ligaments.

 Signs of life

-During most of your first trimester, your baby has been growing silently inside you.
-At around 12 weeks, your doctor will be able to detect the baby's heartbeat.
-But now, you'll have other physical signals that your baby is thriving, including:
+During most of your first trimester, your baby grew silently inside you.
+At around 12 weeks, your doctor could detect the baby's heartbeat.
+But now you'll experience other physical signals that your baby is thriving.
+Among them:

 - Between 16 and 20 weeks, you'll start to feel your baby move around inside you, known as "quickening."

-- Toward the end of the trimester, you might also feel repeated "blips" in your abdomen -- not to worry, that's just your baby having completely harmless hiccups!
+- Toward the end of the trimester, you might also feel repeated "blips" in your abdomen, Don't worry: That's just your baby having completely harmless hiccups!

-Even mundane activities like walking to the bathroom can make you feel winded now.
+At this stage of pregnancy, even mundane activities like walking to the bathroom might make you feel out of breath.
 It's perfectly normal.
-As the uterus grows, it'll begin to crowd the lungs, making it a little harder for air to flow in and out.
-Try to take it easy, and if you find that your shortness of breath becomes more severe, see your doctor.
+As the uterus grows, it crowds the lungs, making it a little harder for air to flow in and out.
+Try to take it easy, but if you find that your shortness of breath becomes more severe, see your doctor.

 Your changing shape

-By week 16, you'll likely be in maternity clothes due to your expanding waistline and widening hips.
-By week 27, you should have gained 16 to 22 pounds, but your baby will only account for about two of those.
+By week 16, you'll likely be wearing maternity clothes due to your expanding waistline and widening hips.
+By week 27, you should have gained 16 to 22 pounds, but your baby will only account for about 2 of those.
 You'll also probably start to see another pregnancy phenomenon: stretch marks.
-Most will fade to nearly invisible silvery or white streaks after you give birth.
+Most will fade to nearly invisible silver or white streaks after you give birth.

-Although your hormones are still in overdrive, your body's had three months to adjust to them, so you might actually make it through one of those tearjerker commercials without crying.
+Although your hormones are still in overdrive, your body's had three months to adjust to them, so you might actually tame your emotions enough to make it through a tear-jerker commercial without crying.
 On the flip side, as your shape changes you may worry more about the long-term effects that pregnancy may have on your body.
 To beat the body blues:

-As your baby becomes more of a reality, your dreams might become more startling.
+As your baby becomes more "real" to you, your dreams might become more startling.
 Giving birth to some kind of supernatural Rosemary's Baby is a common theme in expectant moms' dreams during the second trimester.
-So don't freak out if you wake up in a cold sweat -- it's normal to feel a little anxious.
+So don't freak out if you wake up in a cold sweat.
+It's normal to feel a little anxious.

 Your sex drive

-During your fourth or fifth month, you might suddenly feel much more sexual.
-By your second trimester, your body is manufacturing estrogen in overdrive: The ovaries produce as much in a single day as a nonpregnant woman's ovaries do in three years.
-And, since the first trimester's nausea and fatigue have tapered off, you might just feel more aroused -- some women even experience multiple orgasms for the first time.
+During the fourth or fifth month, you might suddenly feel much more sexual.
+By your second trimester, your body is manufacturing estrogen in overdrive.
+The ovaries produce as much in a single day as a nonpregnant woman's ovaries do in three years.
+And since the first trimester's nausea and fatigue have tapered off, you might feel more aroused.
+Some women even experience multiple orgasms for the first time.

 Getting in exercise

-Hitting the pool.
-Swimming and water aerobics are low-impact, and the weightless feeling will give your tired legs and feet a break.
+- Hitting the pool.
+Swimming and water aerobics are low-impact, and the weightless feeling will give your tired legs, feet and back a break.

-- Avoid heavy lifting, or any exercise that requires you to exhale with great force -- this can raise your blood pressure to dangerous levels.
+- Avoid heavy lifting or any exercise that requires you to exhale with great force.
+It can raise your blood pressure to dangerous levels.

 - After the fourth or fifth month, skip exercises that require you to lie flat on your back.
 This position could cause you to compress the vena cava, a major blood vessel that brings blood to the baby.